jerryslab/jutils/README.md

-Various command line utilities to make sysad's life easier.
+Various command line utilities to make a sysad's life easier.
 The commands are as follows

 #######################################################################